ticup/CloudTypes-paper/README.md

 Angular Modules
 ---------------
-[example-assets/js/angular-cloudtypes.js](https://github.com/ticup/CloudTypes/blob/master/example-assets/js/angular-cloudtypes.js) is an Angularjs module to easily use the Cloud Types client in the AngularJS framework.
-Check out the [Counter](https://github.com/ticup/CloudTypes/blob/master/examples/counter-ng/client) Angularjs implementation to get started and the [Grocery List](https://github.com/ticup/CloudTypes/blob/master/examples/grocery-ng/client) Angularjs implementation for a little more advanced usage + usage of the avbuttons module (lets you easily plug in the online/offline buttons used in the examples).
+[example-assets/js/angular-cloudtypes.js](https://github.com/ticup/CloudTypes/blob/master/example-assets/js/angular-cloudtypes.js) is an AngularJS module to easily use the Cloud Types client in the AngularJS framework.
+Check out the [Counter](https://github.com/ticup/CloudTypes/blob/master/examples/counter-ng/client) AngularJS implementation to get started and the [Grocery List](https://github.com/ticup/CloudTypes/blob/master/examples/grocery-ng/client) AngularJS implementation for a little more advanced usage + usage of the avbuttons module (lets you easily plug in the online/offline buttons used in the examples).

 <a name="counter-example-ng"></a>g
 ### Counter Example
-Let's remake the counter example using Angular:
+Let's remake the counter example using AngularJS:
 #### Server
 Stays exactly the same.
 As a matter of fact, we just use the server of our non-angular counter example! (repeated for completeness)